rikimatsumoto/app-zetetic/README.md

  ▗▞▘  ▐▛▀▀▘  █  ▐▛▀▀▘  █    █  ▐▌
 ▐▙▄▄▄▖▐▙▄▄▖  █  ▐▙▄▄▖  █  ▗▄█▄▖▝▚▄▄▖

 A Streamlit application that converts your investment thesis into executable strategies using **multiple AI models**, simulates those strategies with Yahoo Finance data, and provides comprehensive performance analysis with backtesting support and full AI cost transparency.
+This project was built with the help of Claude Code.

 ## Features